stt-datacore/website/static/crew/uhura_mirror_crew.md

 published: true
 ---

 Main cast crew with the mirror trait (and the accompanying Terran Empire/Brutal) always have at least a bit of value.
-Tack on three event features and she's a usable, if uninspiring, cryo vault thaw candidate.
+Tack on a couple event features and she's a usable, if uninspiring, cryo vault thaw candidate.
 Also notable are usable arena acc/crit and a middling gauntlet pair for her only chances at daily use.